 It’s a moveable feast of music and entertainment at the 129th British Columbia Highland Games.

 The Barra MacNeil’s on their 40th Anniversary tour will headline ScotFestBC’s Big Tent stage with shows on Saturday afternoon and evening, hosted by Patricia Fraser.
-Plus The Whiskeydicks, Pat Chessell, A “Haka” welcome to any visiting Kiwi soccer fans, Clara & Tristan on “Free Friday”, Robyn Carrigan, Zephan Knichel, Gord Pollock and the SFU Celtic Studies presentation on Highland Jacobites.
+Plus The Whiskeydicks & Pat Chessell on Free Friday, A Māori welcome to any visiting Kiwi soccer fans, Robyn Carrigan, Zephan Knichel, a small-pipe music tent and the SFU Celtic Studies presentation on Highland Jacobites.
+Plus a special tribute to the Royal Canadian Legion on its 100th anniversary.

 The Barra MacNeils